Egypt–Israel relations: Gaza war

+In July 2026, Egyptian Foreign Minister Badr Abdelatty explicitly rejected the "Greater Israel" project, asserting that unilateral attempts to redraw the Middle East's map would ultimately fail.
+He emphasized that no country, regardless of its power, could impose its will on others through coercion or military force.
+Abdelatty also announced Egypt's opposition to any arrangement that would place Palestinian arms under Israeli control, insisting that such matters must be resolved through internal Palestinian consensus.
+Additionally, he warned that the deteriorating humanitarian conditions in Gaza—marked by a lack of reconstruction and collapsing infrastructure—could force residents to leave under the guise of "voluntary departure," effectively amounting to forced displacement.

 Border incidents

 The 2011 southern Israel cross-border attacks took place in August; attackers from Egypt killed eight Israelis.
 Eight attackers were reportedly killed by Israeli security forces, and two more by Egyptian security.
 Five Egyptian soldiers were also killed.
 In response, protesters stormed the Israeli embassy.
 During the protests, Ahmad Al-Shahhat climbed to the roof of the Israeli Embassy and removed the Israeli flag, which was then burned by protesters.

 On 5 August 2012, the a cross-border attack occurred, when armed men ambushed an Egyptian military base in the Sinai Peninsula, killing 16 soldiers and stealing two armored cars, which they used to infiltrate into Israel.
 The attackers broke through the Kerem Shalom border crossing to Israel, where one of the vehicles exploded.
 They then engaged in a firefight with soldiers of the Israel Defense Forces, during which six of the attackers were killed.
 No Israelis were injured.

 On 2 June 2023, three Israeli soldiers and an Egyptian policeman were killed in an exchange of fire near the Egyptian-Israeli border.
 It was the first fatal incident between the two countries in more than a decade.

 On 27 May 2024, an Egyptian soldier was killed after a clash between Egyptian and Israeli forces near the Rafah Border Crossing.